 Stasis dermatitis is a long-term condition that can cause a range of skin and circulation problems in the lower legs.

-Treatment can help keep a person’s symptoms under control and prevent the condition from progressing.
-Stasis dermatitis can lead to severe complications if the individual does not receive treatment.
+Treatment can help manage symptoms and prevent them from progressing.
+Without treatment, stasis dermatitis can lead to severe complications and discomfort.

-Anyone with symptoms of stasis dermatitis should see a doctor.
+Anyone who believes they may have symptoms of stasis dermatitis should see a doctor.